Intro to Audacity

 Go to https://www.audacityteam.org/download/.
 Per your operating system, click the corresponding download link and follow the relevant installation instructions.
 Windows users will be given the option to download the software as an .exe installer or a ZIP archive; the former is preferable for easy installation.

-By this point you should have the latest version of Audacity installed on your computer.
-Opening the program, your window should look something like Fig. 1, minus my marks.
+By this point, you should have the latest version of Audacity installed on your computer.
+Opening the program, your window should look something like the image below, minus my marks.

 Audacity, like most other audio (and video) editing platforms, is organized around “tracks,” which represent layers of sound.
-If you were producing a song in Audacity, you might have separate tracks for each instrument: one for the drum kit, another for guitar, vocals, etc. To add a new track, drag an audio file of any format into the dark blue space, as shown above.
+If you were producing a song in Audacity, you might have separate tracks for each instrument: one for the drum kit, another for guitar, vocals, etc. To add a new track, drag an audio file of any format into the dark blue space.

-(a) First, trimming: click on the selector tool (Fig. 1(1)).
+(a) First, trimming: click on the selection tool (in the Tools Toolbar).
 With your cursor, left-click and drag over the area on your track you’d like to remove.
-Upon doing this, the area you selected should be highlighted in purple.
-If you’d like to modify the area you have selected, mouse over either edge of your selection until your cursor becomes a hand pointing either left or right; drag the selection to your preference.
-To remove the area you have selected, press delete. (for Windows users, backspace works also) Your selection should now have disappeared.
+Upon doing this, the area you selected should be highlighted in white.
+If you’d like to modify the area you have selected, mouse over either edge of your selection until your cursor becomes a hand pointing left or right; drag the selection to your preference.
+To remove the area you have selected, press delete. (for Windows users, backspace also works) Your selection should now have disappeared.

 (b) As with (a), use the selector tool to specify which area of your track you’d like to excise and move around.
 However, once selected, press either command + x (MacOS) or ctrl + x (Windows) instead of delete.
-Then click on the grey workspace and press command/ctrl + v.
-Your selection should appear in a separate track below the one you had selected.
+Then click on the dark blue workspace, or an open area of the current track where you’d like the clip to be, and press command/ctrl + v.

-(c) With the time shift tool, drag one track such that its start butts-up against another track’s end (or its end against the other track’s start).
-You’ll notice that a yellow line will appear once the tracks become sufficiently close, and the two tracks will lock into precise, sequential position; this indicates that one track will play immediately after the other.
+(c) Click and hold the top of the track and drag it such that its start butts up against another track’s end (or its end against the other track’s start).
+You’ll notice that a yellow line will appear once the tracks become sufficiently close, and the two tracks will lock into a precise, sequential position; this indicates that one track will play immediately after the other.

 Let’s try editing a track such that it crescendos at its start and decrescendos at its end.
 Click on the envelope tool.
 Purple bars should appear above and below each track.

-Like many other audio editing softwares, increases or decreases in volume in Audacity are represented graphically by “nodes” -- points at which the Think of each node like points on a line graph: if one node “spikes” above or below its neighbor, this indicates a rapid increase or decrease in volume.
+Like many other audio editing softwares, increases or decreases in volume in Audacity are represented graphically by “nodes.”
+Think of each node like points on a line graph: if one node “spikes” above or below its neighbor, this indicates a rapid increase or decrease in volume.
 On the other hand, one node gradually sloping into another indicates a slow increase or decrease in volume.

 To create a new node, click on a track.
 You’ll see a white dot appears where you click: this a node.